AvoscanEmile/3-column-preview-card-component/README.md

-# FrontEndMentor__Third-Project
+# 3-column preview card component
 - **This is my third Front-End Mentor project.
-If you want to see it live you can do it here: https://avoscanemile.github.io/FrontEndMentor__Third-Project/**
+If you want to see it live you can do it here: https://avoscanemile.github.io/3-column-preview-card-component/**

 - **You can see the desktop and the mobile design on the /designs folder of this project.**